whleucka/hyper/README.md

     #[Post("/test", "home.test", ["api"])]
     public function test(): int
     {
-        // This is a JSON response (from api middleware) return 42;
+        // This is a JSON response (from api route middleware) return 42;
     }
 }
 ```

-That's it!

 <s>For more detailed instructions and documentation, please refer to the <a href='#'>Nebula Documentation</a></s>